Krisdeeng/MutualFundProject/README.md

 Note 1: Absolutely 100% of the codes here are hand-written by myself without any help.

 Note 2: Some of the codes may be from the older versions.
-Any seemingly missing/limited access parts are intentional due to integrity and confidentiality.
+Any seemingly missing/limited access parts are intentional due to integrity and confidentiality reasons.

 Note 3: The codes represent a small part of the very lengthened research process, from one among many researches that I have conducted and participated in.